menu

 Demographics

 The people who call Jersey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jersey residents report their race to be White.
-Important ancestries of people in Jersey include English, Irish, German, Italian, and British.
+Important ancestries of people in Jersey include English, Irish, German, Italian, and Scottish.

 The most common language spoken in Jersey is English.
 Other important languages spoken here include Langs. of India and Russian.